Possible Defenses for Colorado Credit Card Fraud

 Another defense one can use is mistake.
 The first scenario where mistake can be utilized is mistaken identity.
 It is not always perfectly clear who has committed the fraud, so your attorney can claim the prosecution has mistakenly accused the wrong person and, with lack of sufficient evidence to prove otherwise, can apply this defense.
 The second situation where a mistake can be claimed is where you actually did have authorization to use the card from the card holder so you weren’t in illegal possession of the credit card.
 Even if the credit card wasn’t in your name, but the card holder gave you permission to use it, you can claim you had authorization and therefore were not committing fraud by making purchases with the card holder’s information.

-If you are confused or uncertain about how to proceed when being accused of credit card fraud, seek the legal counsel of an attorney who has experience in this field of law and has successfully dealt with cases involving credit card fraud in the past.
+If you are confused or uncertain about how to proceed when being accused of credit card fraud, seek the legal counsel of a theft defense attorney who has experience in this field of law and has successfully dealt with cases involving credit card fraud in the past.
 The Bussey Law Firm, P.C. will provide you with the defenses you’ll need against credit card fraud, so don’t hesitate to give us a call and learn more about what we can do to help you when facing these charges.
 Contact The Bussey Law Firm, P.C. today at (719) 475-2555.